-Below are answers to the most common questions that we get about building and living in a bus.
+Living out of a 4-window school bus isn’t easy, but it is awesome.
+Below are answers to the most common questions that we get about building the bus, living in the bus, and pooping in the bus.

 Where do you poop?